rett-europe/patient-registry/09-FileUpload.md

 5. **Doctor Review and Validation**
    - After OpenAI extracts the key data, the system can notify a designated doctor to review and validate the diagnosis.
-   - The doctor receives a secure, token-based link to access the patient’s report and the extracted data.
+   - The doctor receives a secure notification to access the patient’s report and the extracted data.
    - The doctor reviews the report, analyzes the provided diagnostic information, and can validate or add comments to the diagnosis.
    - The doctor’s validation is securely logged and linked to the patient’s record in the database.